Skip to main content

 • Paper

-St George was also chosen as the patron saint of Scouts, as it was felt the qualities of the legendary Roman soldier were the same qualities that reflect a good Scout.
+As well as being the Patron Saint of England, St George was chosen as the patron saint of Scouts.
+It was felt the qualities of the legendary Roman soldier were the same qualities that reflect a good Scout.

 Back in the 14th Century, King Edward III was so inspired by tales of King Arthur and his knights that he founded something called the Order of the Garter.
 It was created in around 1348 and still exists today.